FAQ: Frequently Asked Questions

 What should you do if your loved one is nearing the end of his or her life?

 We encourage you to sit down with your loved one to talk through their final wishes.
 If you are making decisions for someone who can no longer decide for themselves, we suggest you contact their primary care doctor as well as an attorney.
-If you are interested in our simple aquamation service and wish to make that part of your arrangements, we can work with you and your family directly or work with a local funeral home of your choosing.
-Contact us to start a conversation.
+Contact us if you have any questions about planning ahead for yourself or a friend or family member.

 After Your Loved One Passes